strongloop/loopback/docs/rest.md

 ###exists

-Check the existence of a model instance by id
+Check whether a model instance exists by id in the data source

 ####Definition